changxin-ge/AskProcurement-Agentic-AI-Bootcamp/labs/Lab 1 - Sourcing Potential Supplier/README.md

 1. Go to **Manage Agents** Tab and click on **Create Agent +**
     ![alt text](images/img18.png)

-2. We will be building thsi agent from Scratch, therefore enter the provided name and description to the agent.
+2. We will be building this agent from Scratch, therefore enter the provided name and description to the agent.

     - **Name:**
         * Mention your name as a prefix of the agent name, to avoid confusion.